-67. Combined with revenues from federal common lands ceded to the state under Section 7 of the Enabling Act, Article X, Section 2, was integral to the scheme for funding public education in the state.

-68. In 1910, the General Assembly proposed and the people adopted an amendment to the Colorado Constitution, with the short title, "Providing for the initiative and referendum."
+- 68. The certifications of compliance with the Enabling Act and the Proclamation of Statehood by the President could occur only if and because the Colorado Constitution provided for a Republican Form of Government, including a legislature with powers sufficient to fulfill its responsibilities under a Republican Form of Government, including, without limitation, plenary and exclusive powers to raise and appropriate revenues and to provide for taxes to defray the expenses of state government. - 69.
+For the succeeding 116 years, the State of Colorado and its Constitution complied with the requirements of the Territory Act, the Enabling Act, and Article IV, Section 4, of the United States Constitution, in that the State maintained a General Assembly able to meet its constitutional obligations under a Republican Form of Government, including the powers to raise and appropriate revenues. - 70.
+In 1910, the General Assembly proposed and the people adopted an amendment to the Colorado Constitution, with the short title, "Providing for the initiative and referendum."
 It revised Article V, Section 1(1) of the State Constitution.
 That section originally stated that "[t]he legislative power of the state shall be vested in the general assembly consisting of a senate and house of representatives, both to be elected by the people."
 The amendment added the following language: "but the people reserve to themselves the power to propose laws and amendments to the Constitution and to enact or reject the same at the polls independent of the general assembly and also reserve power at their own option to approve or reject at the polls any act or item, section, or part of any act of the general assembly."
 Laws 1910 Ex.
 Sess., p 11; emphasis added.
 (Subsequent subsections added and amended in 1980 and 1994 elaborate on the initiative and referendum processes.)

-69. Notwithstanding its sweeping terms, this initiative and referendum provision could not lawfully compromise or subtract from the undertakings of the State of Colorado required under the Enabling Act and by the "Guarantee Clause" to have and maintain a Republican Form of Government, necessarily including a legislative branch with the requisite powers to be effective.
-Section 2 of Article II of the Colorado Constitution then and now expressly recognizes this limitation, stating that the plenary power reserved to the people "to alter or abolish their constitution and form of government" is itself constrained in that "any such change be not repugnant to the constitution of the United States."

-70. By Article IX of the original Colorado Constitution, the proposed State of Colorado undertook to provide its children with a universal system of free public education.
-Specifically, Section 2 of Article IX provided that "[t]he General Assembly shall, as soon as practicable, provide for the establishment and maintenance of a thorough and uniform system of free public schools throughout the State, wherein all residents of the State between the ages of six and twenty-one years may be educated gratuitously."

-71. On August 1, 1876, President Ulysses S. Grant, pursuant to the Enabling Act, proclaimed the Territory of Colorado to be the State of Colorado, recognizing that the Constitution of the proposed State of Colorado had been duly drawn and ratified by the People of
+- 71. Notwithstanding its sweeping terms, this initiative and referendum provision could not lawfully compromise or subtract from the undertakings of the State of Colorado required under the Enabling Act and by the "Guarantee Clause" to have and maintain a Republican Form of Government, necessarily including a legislative branch with the requisite powers to be effective.
+Section 2 of Article II of the Colorado Constitution then and now expressly recognizes this limitation, stating that the plenary power reserved to the people "to alter or abolish their constitution and form of government" is itself constrained in that "any such change be not repugnant to the constitution of the United States." - 72.
+By Article IX of the original Colorado Constitution, the proposed State of Colorado undertook to provide its children with a universal system of free public education.
+Specifically, Section 2 of Article IX provided that "[t]he General Assembly shall, as soon as practicable, provide for the establishment and maintenance of a thorough and uniform system of free public schools throughout the State, wherein all residents of the State between the ages of six and twenty-one years may be educated gratuitously." - 73.
+On November 3, 1992, the People of the State of Colorado voted to amend the Colorado Constitution by adding Section 20, "The Taxpayer's Bill of Rights" ("TABOR") as an amendment to Article X ("Revenue") of the Constitution.
+This amendment became effective by Proclamation of the Governor of Colorado on January 14, 1993. - 74.
+The TABOR amendment removed from the General Assembly and subordinate political subdivisions the power to tax and raise revenue.
+Under the TABOR amendment, the power to tax was to be vested exclusively in the People of Colorado and could be exercised only through a tightly constrained popular voting process.